jameslk/grepimg/README.md

 A hacked together Ruby script to search through image files for a piece of text, ala grep-style.

 ## Installation
-Requires tesseract (for OCR) and imagemagick (for scaling to improve accuracy) to be installed on your system and depends on the `rtesseract` gem.
+Requires tesseract (for OCR) and imagemagick (for scaling to improve accuracy) to be installed on your system and depends on the `rtesseract` and `rmagick` gems.

 ## Usage
 Case-sensitive text search: